Chateau Feely sparkling Brut Rosé is a delicious proper traditional method dry sparkling wine – the perfect match for a celebration.

 With the first way the bubbles will be large and rough as they are in a soft drink.
 Bubbles and sweetness can cover up a multitude of sins so these are often made with low quality wine to start, wine you wouldn’t drink if you tasted it without the added sugar and bubbles.

-When you buy a Protected Designation of Origin (PDO) sparkling wine like crémant de Bordeaux, crémant de Loire, champagne or cava you are guaranteed that it has been made via the second fermentation in the bottle, a method Dom Pérignon is said to have discovered by chance and lead to the famous quote ‘come quickly, I’m tasting the stars’.
+When you buy most Protected Designation of Origin (PDO) sparkling wine like crémant de Bordeaux, crémant de Loire, champagne or cava you are guaranteed that it has been made via the second fermentation in the bottle, a method Dom Pérignon is said to have discovered by chance and lead to the famous quote ‘come quickly, I’m tasting the stars’.

-With MT like this one, the bubbles are created by this controlled second fermentation, the carbon dioxide produced by that fermentation is kept trapped inside the bottle until it is enjoyed.
+So with MT like this one, the bubbles are created by this controlled second fermentation, the carbon dioxide produced by that fermentation is kept trapped inside the bottle until it is enjoyed.
 The result is smaller, finer bubbles and a biscuity brioche touch from the ‘autolysis’ (self-digestion) of the lees (the leftover dead yeast cells).

 The sugar content of the sparkling wine must be noted with the terms ‘brut nature’, ‘zero dosage’, ‘extra brut’ for extra dry, ‘brut’ for dry, ‘demi-sec’ for off-dry/ semi-sweet and ‘doux’ for sweet.
 Interestingly it is mandatory to state the level of sugar on sparkling wines but optional (and regulated) for other wines.